syncfusion-content/blazor-docs/blazor/dropdown-list/how-to/disable-the-dropdownlist-popup-items-based-on-selection.md

 ```

-Add the following JavaScript methods inside the script tag of `wwwroot/index.html` (Blazor WebAssembly App) or `Pages/_Layout.cshtml` (Blazor Server App) to disable the dropdownlist popup items based on selection.
+Add the following JavaScript methods inside the script tag of `wwwroot/index.html` (Blazor WebAssembly App) or `Pages/_Layout.cshtml` (Blazor Server App) to disable the Dropdown List popup items based on selection.

 ```cshtml